cs3157-borowski/recitations/recitation_2/makefile.md

 Make is a build system that helps us manage incremental builds.
 You can find its manual online here: https://www.gnu.org/software/make/manual/make.html.

 Make runs commands for you according to instructions specified in a Makefile.
 For example, it can help you run any of the GCC build commands shown before.
-A `Makefile` should specify one of more “rules” for building files; each rule looks like this:
+A `Makefile` should specify one or more “rules” for building files; each rule looks like this:

 ```bash
 myprogram: hello.o goodbye.o myprogram.o